Variable Geometry (VGT) VS Sequential Turbocharger

-At low engine RPM and engine speeds, the Sequential turbo sends the compressed air only to the first/primary turbo which doesn’t require much for spinning.
+At low engine RPM and engine speeds, the Sequential turbo sends the compressed air only to the first/primary turbo, which doesn’t require much air for spinning.
 However, as the engine RPMs or speed increases, this turbo opens up a valve and allows the air to enter the secondary turbo.
 If both the turbos are of the same size, they provide a boost at high engine RPMs/speed.
 However, in sequential turbos, the mechanism can block the primary turbo.
 Thereby, it allows only the secondary turbo to provide the boost.

 What is Wastegate?

-This feature of the Variable Geometry Turbocharger consists of a bypass valve built into turbine housing.
+This feature of the Variable Geometry Turbocharger consists of a bypass valve built into the turbine housing.
 The waste-gate bypasses some part of the exhaust gases going through this valve to the turbine.
 This is as shown in the diagram.

 The waste-gate arrangement reduces the high boost pressure created by the compressor and limits it to the desired value.
 Thus, it obtains the optimum engine performance with controlled peak cylinder pressure.
-Cummins and Holset are some of the world's most popular manufacturers of the Variable Geometry Turbochargers.
+Cummins and Holset are some of the world's most popular manufacturers of Variable Geometry Turbochargers.

 Watch Variable Geometry Turbocharger (VGT) in action here: